-At first, all you need is very basic equipment to train clients and track their vitals.
-You can use public spaces to your advantage like calisthenics gyms and local parks!
+At first, all you need is the very basic equipment to train clients and track their vitals.
+You can use public spaces to your advantages like calisthenic gyms and local parks!
 Get creative.

 Personal training equipment, as your business grows, could be an important factor in your unique selling point.
 If you have the equipment and the tools that other trainers do not have, that adds value to your business.